A bigger planet – Fossil free transport

 In long-distance travel, commercial vessels plying the waves are absolute endurance monsters.

 They go around half the world with one fill.
-They really need to be able to do that.
-No battery is able to cope with that.
+They need to be able to do that.
+No battery can cope with that.
 Various concepts like wind power for ships is a drop of water in a hot frying pan.
 Wind is not reliable and it’s way too weak as an energy source.

 Let’s be honest – the life anyone alive today knows and has ever known would come to a halt without fossil fuels.
 Land transport would become a lot more expensive.
 And I am not talking about 20% here.
 It’s more like 4-6 times as much.
 Personal vehicles would be limited to a few wealthy people.
 The bulk of the population would have to rely on mass transport.
 And that will be plagued by the frequent blackouts as we have seen last week.

 It was home to outlaws and isolated communities.
 Going there was dangerous and took a toll on travelers.
 Today, a federal highway goes out there.
-It is allowing you to go in one hour.
+It allows you to go in one hour.

 Only about 150 years ago it took you 2 weeks and you might not have come back from it.